intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/evaluation/retriever/README.md

 # Retrieval Evaluation

 ## 1. Introduction
 We provide a script to evaluate the performance of the retrieval.
 We use two metrics: MRR (Mean reciprocal rank) and Hit (Hit Ratio).
+* **MRR**
 MRR is an internationally accepted mechanism for evaluating search algorithms.
 MRR emphasizes the position of ground truth in the retrieval list, the higher it is, the better.
+* **Hit**
 Hit emphasizes the accuracy of retrieval, that is, whether the ground truth is included in the retrieval items.
+The higher, the better.

 ## 2. Requirements
 ```